 This month, I thought we'd share three subjects that make us bundle up and brave the temps for winter nature study!

-Of course, taking a look at the evergreen plant is an excellent winter nature study idea.
-I would like to share three other reasons to get out and brave the cold.
+Of course, taking a look at the evergreen plants in your backyard is an excellent winter nature study idea, but I want to highlight three more winter nature study subjects.

 Often it is cold enough in the winter for the water outdoors to freeze, which means you have plenty of ice to study!
 You can look at when the ice freezes and how the ice appears to take up more room than the water did.